DetPO: In-Context Learning with Multi-Modal LLMs for Few-Shot Object Detection: Experiments

 \greybox{\underline{Original Prompt:} Soft plastic is often transparent or semi-transparent, featuring a flexible, wrinkled appearance, and have diverse visual appearances.} \greybox{\underline{DetPO Initial Prompt:} `Soft plastic': Small, flexible, and thin sheets or bags made of translucent plastic material.
 Characterized by a smooth, shiny surface that reflects light, often with crinkled or folded textures.} \greybox{\underline{DetPO Optimized Prompt:} `Soft plastic': Thin, flexible, and translucent plastic material that appears in crumpled, or folded forms, often as sheets, bags, or loose fragments.
 Characterized by a smooth, shiny surface that reflects light, with crinkled or wrinkled textures.
-It may hold contents but lacks rigid structures, doesn't maintain fixed shape, and conforms to surfaces.}

-\textbf{Estimating Confidence Scores Improves Detection Accuracy.} Table \ref{tab:ablation_confidence} evaluates different methods for confidence estimation applied to Qwen3-VL (30B-A3B).
+It may hold contents but lacks rigid structures, doesn't maintain fixed shape, and conforms to surfaces.} \textbf{Estimating Confidence Scores Improves Detection Accuracy.} Table \ref{tab:ablation_confidence} evaluates different methods for confidence estimation applied to Qwen3-VL (30B-A3B).
 Our results suggest that self-reported confidence scores (row 2) provide a significant improvement over the baseline, which does not predict per-box confidences at all (where we assign each bounding box with a score of 1.0).
 We find that using SigLIPv2's cosine similarity score between image crops of predicted boxes and class names for confidence scoring degrades overall performance, dropping from 19.4 to 16.4 mAP, particularly hurting performance for Documents (18.6 to 13.4 mAP) and Flora \& Fauna (34.6 to 28.0 mAP).
 In contrast, we find that VQA Score proves to be highly effective; by leveraging the model's own logit scores, we can boost overall performance to 21.6 mAP.
-Furthermore, VQA Score demonstrates consistent improvements across all domains compared to our self-reported scoring approach.
+Furthermore, VQA Score demonstrates consistent improvements across all domains.

-\textbf{In-Context Prompting Under Performs Fine-Tuning.} Table~\ref{tab:fine-tune} shows that black-box prompt optimization still underperforms ``white-box'' fine-tuning of open-weight models.
-We note that this is surprising given that for other recognition tasks like visual question answering (VQA), frontier closed-source models resoundingly outperform their open-weight counterparts~\cite{naturalbench}.
-Currently, this is not the case for spatial tasks such as object detection.
-However, our analysis reveals a strong trendline as recent closed-source MMLMs like Gemini are far more performant.
-We suspect that DetPO applied to the next generation of frontier MMLMs will outperform fine-tuned open-weight models such as GroundingDINO.
-We finetune GroundingDINO with mmdetection \cite{mmdetection} and Qwen3-VL with LLaMaFactory \cite{zheng2024llamafactory}.

 { }